Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Companies with an operating profit margin or OPM of around 20% are good enough for me to consider the investment.

-Furthermore, because there isn’t too much regulation on profitability means the company can easily increase their operational profits as they grow.
+Furthermore, because there isn’t enough regulation on profitability, the company can quickly increase their operational profits as they grow.

 Sector Leadership

 Yes, Fine Organics is a leader in the manufacturing of oleochemicals.
-They are working for 50 years and are a clear leader of the niche sector.
+They have been working for 50 years and are a clear leader in the niche sector.

 Final Thoughts

-When I am investing in a company, I invest as if I am doing that business.
+I invest in a company as if I am doing that business.

 So I need to know a lot about the business before investing in a company, and Fine Organics is no different.